Call our quote line to speak to a qualified solicitor0800 987 8156* Send a message

 *Call this mobile friendly number or your local branch

 Yes.
-If the Respondent does not co-operate with the divorce proceedings, the Petitioner is still able to obtain a divorce.
-The Petitioner may, however, need to prove to the Court that the Respondent has received the divorce papers.
-There are different steps that the Petitioner can take and Kew Law can assist you and guide you through this process.
+If the Respondent does not co-operate with the divorce proceedings, the Applicant is still able to obtain a divorce.
+The Applicant may, however, need to prove to the Court that the Respondent has received the divorce papers.
+There are different steps that the Applicant can take and Kew Law can assist you and guide you through this process.

 Yes.
 However, if you do not have your spouse’s address this does complicate matters; however, there are options available to you and Kew Law can guide you and advise you of these options.

 Yes.
 You could consider judicial separation or enter into a Separation Agreement.
 Judicial Separation follows the divorce procedure; however, you do not have to prove that your marriage has irretrievably broken down.
 You could also enter into a Separation Agreement which is a contract drawn up between you and your spouse providing for you to live separate and apart.

 You could consider separation.
 Kew Law can guide you and assist you through this process.